ntoll/ntoll.github.io/posts/why-computers-1.md

 That's how you play Snap..!

-These deliberately precise rules describe *how*, given certain states of affairs, such and such things must happen.
+These deliberately precise rules describe *how*, given certain states of affairs, such-and-such things must happen.
 States of affairs unambiguously describe how things are in the world.
 For example, "there are two stacks of face-up cards whose top cards are of matching value".
-When I describe how such and such must happen, I mean clear and unambiguous instructions describe *how* play proceeds given a certain state of affairs.
+When I describe how such-and-such must happen, I mean clear and unambiguous instructions describe *how* play proceeds given a certain state of affairs.

 Put simply, this is *how* the game of Snap is played.

 But *why* is Snap played?

-Because, addition to knowing the rules, we understand that playing the game of Snap means modifying one's behaviour to follow these rules.
+Because, in addition to knowing the rules, we understand that playing the game of Snap means modifying one's behaviour to follow these rules.
 If everyone modifies their behaviour in accordance with the rules then folks can play together.
 Obviously, we don't explain card games in such a formal manner to very young children.
-But as my description shows, children discover it's lots of fun to informally learn and skillfully follow rules that bring about exciting situations in games.
+But, as my description shows, children discover it's lots of fun to informally learn and skillfully follow rules that bring about exciting situations in games.